ntropika-labs/potion-protocol/setup_instructions.md

 7. Run the [setup-database-seed](./bin/setup-database-seed) script to automatically copy all database seeds to your `GANACHE_VOLUME` folder

     ```bash
-    ./bin/setup-database-seed
+    ./bin/setup-database-seed --all
     ```

-8. Run the [create-local-env](./bin/create-local-env) to bootstrap your environment
+8. Run the [setup-local-env](./bin/setup-local-env) to bootstrap your environment

     ```bash
-    ./bin/create-local-env
+    ./bin/setup-local-env
     ```

 9. To start the development server for the [Potion Dapp](./apps/potion-dapp/README.md) you can issue this command.